Table tennis at the 2022 Commonwealth Games

-Table tennis is one of the sports contested at the 2022 Commonwealth Games, held in Birmingham, England.
-This was the sixth staging of table tennis at the Commonwealth Games since its inclusion in 2002, and the second staging within England specifically.
+Table tennis at the 2022 Commonwealth Games was the sixth appearance of Table tennis at the Commonwealth Games.
+The table tennis competition at the 2022 Commonwealth Games was held in Birmingham, England.
+This was the sixth edition since its inclusion in 2002, and the second staging within England specifically.

 The competition took place between 29 July and 8 August 2022, spread across eleven events (including four parasport events).

 Schedule

 The competition schedule is as follows: